Illinois Compiled Statutes

 been removed from the database and you should refer to that Public Act to see the changes

 (415 ILCS 5/22.23d)

-(a) "Rechargeable battery" means one or more voltaic or galvanic cells, electrically connected to produce electric energy, that is designed to be recharged for repeated uses.
+(a) "Rechargeable battery" means one or more voltaic or galvanic cells, electrically connected to produce electric energy, that are designed to be recharged for repeated uses.
 "Rechargeable battery" includes, but is not limited to, a battery containing lithium ion, lithium metal, or lithium polymer or that uses lithium as an anode or cathode, that is designed to be recharged for repeated uses.
 "Rechargeable battery" does not mean either of the following: